glowing-bear/glowing-bear-cordova/README.md

 Setup
 -----

-First, you need to get the glowing-bear submodule:
+After cloning this repository, you will need to get the glowing-bear submodule:

 `git submodule init && git submodule update`